AyushGarg8646/CCTV-Project/README.md

 - `CONFIRM_FRAMES` → Frames required before assigning a new ID.
 - `REAPPEAR_THRESHOLD` → Seconds before an ID is counted as reappearing.
 - `MIN_BOX_AREA` → Minimum area of a detection to consider.
+- `FEATURE HISTORY` → No. of vector embeddings to store,default=30.
 ---

 ## 📜 License